ouster-lidar/ouster-sdk/python/docs/examples.rst

 ===================

 A loosely connected collection of examples and concepts useful for working with Ouster SDK.
-If you are just starting, you may wish to start with :ref:`quickstart`.
+If you are just starting, please see :ref:`quickstart`.

 For convenience, throughout the examples and concepts we will use ``pcap_path`` and ``metadata_path`` to refer to the variables from the Quick Start Guide.